ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Our model does not include an option for double counting or duplicating people
 #.
 There are multiple other factors that contribute to non-response including: tenure in a home, state/geography, age, and having a SSN (as a proxy for citizenship) based on ACS data [Jackson_2007]_.
 These are not currently included in our model
 #.
 Simulants who do not respond to one time point in a longitudinal survey are probably more likely to not respond moving forward.
 We assume independence here.
+#.
+The ACS data is for a survey that has an unusually high response rate.
+This data was used as it could give an estimate for mail only or mail and telephone only data.
+However, this has limitations.
+Other surveys might have lower response rates and should be handled separately.

 **Initial Survey - American Community Survey**